drnic/appscrolls/README.md

 You can also print out a simple list of scrolls:

-    eldar list
+    appscrolls list

 Or print out a list of scrolls for a specific category:

-    eldar list persistence
+    appscrolls list persistence

 ## Deployment Support

 Web applications are boring if they aren't running proudly on the internet.
-The Eldar Scrolls make this automatic for your favourite providers!
+The App Scrolls make this automatic for your favourite providers!

 ### Engine Yard